Table Charismata Matters

 As a Calvinist, I believe people are divinely healed of sicknesses according to the sovereignty of God.
 However, at the same time the Bible teaches that we receive healing according to our faith.
 The Bible, and Jesus in particular, encourages people to have faith for healing.
 According to Calvinism, faith is ultimately the sovereign gift of God.
 But I believe we shouldn't use that fact (that faith is a divine gift) as an excuse not to strive to exercise faith for healing.
 The healing of ourselves and of others [James 5:14-16].
 Jesus never (Himself) used or accepted (from others) the sovereignty of God as an excuse for why someone wasn't healed.
 In fact, Jesus criticized and rebuked His disciples for not having faith to heal sickness or exorcise demons.
 He blamed the disciples for failing to get people healed of severe demonic influence [Matt.17:14-21; Mark 9:14-29; Luke 9:37-42].
 Jesus and the New Testament teaches that with God, and faith in God, all things are possible [Matt.
 17:20; 19:26; Mark 9:23; 10:27; 14:36; Luke 1:37].

 Many atheists point to two passages Mark 6:5 and Matt.
 13:58 where it says Jesus couldn't do miracles because of the people's unbelief.
 Allegedly this shows that Jesus (or God through Jesus or anyone else) couldn't/can't heal everyone.
 That there's a limitation on God's power, or that God isn't omnipotent even according to the Bible's teaching.
 The passages don't teach or imply anything like that at all.
 Both passages record the same event of Jesus being rejected by the majority of people in His hometown of Nazareth.
 The point of both passages is that in their rejection of Jesus (i.e. unbelief) they didn't come to Jesus for healing, and so not many were healed.
 Both passages say Jesus did do some healings and miracles there.
 The truth is that God can heal with or without faith.
 I remember listening to an audio of Walter Martin, a well known pioneer of 20th century apologetics, recount how one time someone asked him to pray for their healing and he was hesitant to do so, but did so anyway and the person was healed to his great astonishment & amazement.
 He was surprised because he didn't have faith or confidence that the person would be healed.
 Then in the audio he immediately recounted another story that happened soon afterward (days or weeks later) when someone again asked for prayer and this time he had great confidence that the person would be healed because of his recent experience, and the person wasn't healed.
 He went on to explain what he believed happened.
 That it goes to show that God is sovereign enough to heal even in the absence of faith.
 As well as sovereign enough in His wisdom to withhold healing.
 I agree and I also think it goes to show that genuine faith for healing and miracles is not merely a psychological confidence, but a God given spiritual reality that goes beyond a mental idea or emotional feeling.
+God will sometimes heal in the absence of faith, but God's normative way to heal [as seen and taught in the Gospels] is in the presence of faith of the prayee and/or pray-er [usually both].
+And from my Calvinist perspective, that faith is ultimately the gift of God.
+So, God's Sovereignty is not denied in my theology of healing.
+Nor is the will of humans ultimate in the final analysis.
+But from the human perspective or at least a practical perspective, the human will is important and often seemingly ultimate.
+See this blog here by Vincent Cheung on the will of man in healing with my qualifications of his theology here.

 George Mueller made a distinction between the "grace of faith" and "gift of faith" that I agree with, but I define them differently than he did.
 Both are technically God's gifts, but bestowed differently.
 I believe the "gift of faith" described in the Bible is an immediate temporary supernatural endowment of faith that God can give someone for specific situations where God definitely wants to answer a prayer or perform a miracle or healing.
 This gift of faith comes upon a person in a way that he know is not something he already had or developed, but is an extraordinary sense of faith that encourages the person to know with certainty that God wants something supernatural done and that He's ready to do it.
 In contrast to that I believe the "grace of faith" is the ordinary faith we develop in the Christian life by doing those things that we are encouraged to do to increase faith.
 Things like prayer, Bible reading & study, church attendance, participating in communion (i.e. the Lord's Supper), Christian fellowship, et cetera.
 BOTH are the gift of God, but one is immediate, sporadic and clearly extraordinary and supernaturally given.
 The other is gradual, fluctuates according to one's present state of sanctification, seemingly ordinary and not apparently supernaturally given since it's developed with human cooperation and effort.